rezkaaufar/indonesian-pos-tag/README.md

 ## Seq2seq

-Seq2seq implementation is borrowed from IBM-seq2seq-pytorch
+Seq2seq implementation is built on top of IBM-seq2seq-pytorch library.

 Sample usage for seq2seq.py: